 Prescribed accounting treatment Hedge accounting Hedge accounting is not permitted for regulatory reporting purposes.
 All security and derivative positions of a Dealer Member must be marked-to-market at the reporting date.
 Gains or losses of the hedge positions must not be deferred to a future point in time.
 Securities owned and sold short as held-for-trading A Dealer Member must categorize all inventory positions as held-for-trading financial instruments.
 These security positions must be marked-to-market.
-Because the Corporation IROC does not permit the use of the available for sale and held-to-maturity categories, a Dealer Member must not include other comprehensive income (OCI) and will not have a corresponding reserve account relating to marking-to-market available for sale security positions.
-Valuation of a subsidiary A Dealer Member must value subsidiaries at cost.
+Because IIROC does not permit the use of the available for sale and held-to-maturity categories, a Dealer Member must not include other comprehensive income (OCI) and will not have a corresponding reserve account relating to marking-to-market available for sale security positions.